-Fast forward to 2010, Miloš signed an exclusive recording contract with the legendary classical label Deutsche Grammophon and before long, he was performing sell out concerts as a soloist with international orchestras and in recitals.
-He has appeared in some of the most important concert halls and at major festivals around the world, while continuously topping music charts with his best-selling recordings.
+Fast forward to 2010: Miloš signed an exclusive recording contract with the legendary classical label Deutsche Grammophon and before long he was performing sell-out concerts as a soloist with international orchestras and in recitals.
+He has appeared in some of the most important concert halls and at major festivals around the world, while continuously topping music charts with his bestselling recordings.
 One of the highlights of that period was his solo guitar recital at the Royal Albert Hall to a full house, which was the first of its kind and much lauded by the critics.
 He returns to the Royal Albert for a recital in-the-round on June 1st 2022.

 Miloš’s early albums ‘Mediterraneo’ and ‘Latino’ were hugely successful, while his 2014 recording of Rodrigo’s concertos with the London Philharmonic Orchestra and Yannick Nézet-Séguin had the Sunday Times calling him ‘The King of Aranjuez’.
 His 2016 record, ‘Blackbird – The Beatles Album’, was received with unanimous acclaim, as was his fifth studio album ‘Sound of Silence’, released in 2019 and showcasing a musical treasure trove including brand new arrangements of classical repertoire, affectionate nods to the pop world, and collaborations with friends.

 Over the past decade, the instrument’s popularity has exploded thanks to Miloš’ pioneering approach.
 Aspiring guitarists can learn from him through Schott’s Play Guitar with Miloš series.
 In 2016 BBC Music Magazine included him in their list of “Six of the Best Classical Guitarists of the past century”.